Uncover the flavours of Northern Spain and then it’s on to Portugal to continue to delight your tastebuds.

 As accommodation on this trip is twin-share, single travellers will share a room with another traveller of the same sex.
 If you’d prefer not to share, a single room supplement is available at an additional charge.
 Please ask your travel consultant for more details, and please note that in some hotels a single supplement exclusion applies where single rooms are not available.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together.
 This trip is a great opportunity to get to know other travellers, so embrace it while you can.

 This is a new trip for us.
-We have thoroughly researched this area to put together this trip, but there may be some small changes made along the way.
+We have thoroughly researched this itinerary, but there may be some small changes made along the way, depending on the needs of your group.